rubyonjets/jets/docs/_docs/jobs.md

 ---
-title: Workers
+title: Jobs
 ---

-A Jets worker handles background jobs.
+A Jets job handles background jobs.
 They run outside of the web request/response cycle.
 Here's an example:

 ```ruby
 class HardJob < ApplicationJob